Center for Developmental and Molecular Biology

 - In vivo antiviral evaluations, with work focusing primarily on the use of laboratory animals to serve as models of disease in higher animals and man.

-- Immunological evaluation to determine a variety of immunological responses of animals, particularly after treatment with biological response response modifiers.
+- Immunological evaluation to determine a variety of immunological responses of animals, particularly after treatment with biological response modifiers.

 - Biochemical mechanisms of action of substances exhibiting antiviral activity.